This award is intended for students within the School of Social and Political Science.

 - How do I sign up?

-- SSPS Edinburgh Award for Professional Development with Leadership
+- SPS Edinburgh Award for Professional Development with Leadership

-The SSPS Edinburgh Award for Professional Development with Leadership is an advanced award.
-To enrol, you must either complete the SSPS Edinburgh Award for Professional Development or demonstrate a strong leadership position.
+The SPS Edinburgh Award for Professional Development with Leadership is an advanced award.
+This Award option is intended for postgraduate SPS students.

-The structure and requirements of the Leadership Award are the same as the SSPS Edinburgh Award for Professional Development.
+The structure and requirements of the Leadership Award are the same as the SPS Edinburgh Award for Professional Development.
 However, those on the Leadership Award must:

 - Complete at least 10 hours of training with a strong leadership focus (as part of your 20hrs skills development).